 I rarely see those who have worked with the named abuser make statements on how they will no longer be associated with nor work with the abuser again.

 I get that it is tricky without a judicial ruling.
 But, there comes the point where there must be sufficient noise to say a pause is needed.
 Some time out to investigate is warranted before we move forward.

 Those that have made statements thank you.
 It matters.

 Silence erodes trust

-There is a school of thought for some men wanting to work in this field of connection, intimacy and sexuality that they will wait until the storm passes.
-They will put their profession aside for a period and hope that everything calms down and they can try again when there is less fear of being targeted.
+There is a school of thought for some men wanting to work in this field of connection, intimacy, and sexuality that they will wait until the storm passes.
+Then, they will put their profession aside for a period and hope that everything calms down.
+Then, they can try again when there is less fear of being targeted.